 Code signing

-If your users need it installed, offline, or deeply integrated with their OS — you need a desktop app.
-That is what we build.
+If your users need installed, offline, or deeply integrated access to their OS, you need a desktop application, not a web app wearing a desktop skin.
+That's what we build.

 What we build